 - GRAPHZEPPELIN: We present a new high-performance streaming graph-processing system for computing the connected components of a graph.
-This system, which we call GRAPHZEPPELIN, uses new linear sketching data structures (CUBESKETCH, described below) to solve the streaming connected components problem and as a result requires a $O(V/\log^3(V))$ -factor less space than any lossless representation of the graph.
+This system, which we call GRAPHZEPPELIN, uses new linear sketching data structures (CUBESKETCH, described below) to solve the streaming connected components problem using only $O(V \log^3(V))$ bits a $O(V/\log^3(V))$ -factor less space than any lossless representation of the graph.
 GRAPHZEPPELIN is optimized for massive dense graphs: GRAPHZEPPELIN can process millions of edge updates (both insertions and deletions) per second, even when the underlying graph is far too large to fit in available RAM.
 As a result GRAPHZEPPELIN vastly increases the scale of graphs that can be processed. - CUBESKETCH: l_0 -sampling optimized for graph connectivity sketching.
 We give a new l_0 -sampling algorithm, CUBESKETCH, for vectors of integers mod 2.
-Given a vector of length n and failure probability δ , CUBESKETCH uses $O(\log^2(n)\log(1/\delta))$ bits of space and $O(\log(n)\log(1/\delta))$ average time per update, which is a factor of $O(\log(n))$ faster than the best existing l_0 -sampler for general vectors [20].
+Given a vector of length n and failure probability δ , CUBESKETCH uses $O(\log^2(n)\log(1/\delta))$ bits of space and $O(\log(n)\log(1/\delta))$ average time per update, which is a factor of $O(\log(n))$ faster than the best existing l_0 -sampler for general vectors [21].

 CUBESKETCH is a key subroutine in GRAPHZEPPELIN, where it is used to sample graph edges across arbitrary cuts as part of connected components computation.
 Here it is used to sketch vectors of length $\binom{V}{2} = O(V^2)$, where V denotes the number of nodes in the graph.
-We show experimentally that CUBESKETCH is more than 3 orders of magnitude faster than the state-of-the-art l_0 sampling algorithm on graph streaming workloads.
+We show experimentally that CUBESKETCH's ingestion is more than 3 orders of magnitude faster than the state-of-the-art l_0 sampling algorithm on graph streaming workloads, and its queries are two orders of magnitude faster.

-In addition to the $O(\log(V))$ -factor speedup, several nonasymptotic factors contribute to this performance improvement as well.
-First, the existing algorithm's average update cost is dominated by $O(\log(V) \log(1/\delta))$ division operations, while CUBESKETCH's average update cost is dominated by $O(\log(1/\delta))$ bitwise XOR operations, which are much faster.
-In addition, the general algorithm performs 128-bit arithmetic operations (including division) when processing graphs with more than 105 nodes, whereas CUBESKETCH can use standard 64-bit operations to achieve the same error probability.
+In addition to the $O(\log(V))$ -factor speedup, several non-asymptotic factors contribute to this performance improvement as well.
+First, the existing algorithm's average update cost is dominated by $O(\log(V)\log(1/\delta))$ division operations, while CUBESKETCH's average update cost is dominated by $O(\log(1/\delta))$ bitwise XOR operations, which are much faster.
+In addition, the general algorithm performs 128-bit arithmetic operations (including division) when processing graphs with more than 10^5 nodes, whereas CUBESKETCH can use standard 64-bit operations to achieve the same error probability.
 Finally, both algorithms match the asymptotic space lower bound but CUBESKETCH uses roughly 4 times less space than the general algorithm.